 One of the many adorable fishing port villages along the South West Coast Path.
 The pretty town sits snugly into a natural harbour where you can watch the fishing boats return with their catch.
 Enjoy fresh fish & chips and wander narrow laneways while discovering quaint shops, cafes and restaurants.

 Please note that July and August is European school holiday period so towns can be busier and accommodation harder to secure.
 Please book well in advance if you wish to travel at this time.

-View our exclusive and detailed destination guide on the Cornwall, South West Coast Path and the Cornish Camino.
+View our exclusive and detailed destination guide on Cornwall.